At first, you need some basic tea tools like below: (along with tea you will enjoy)

 Only to green tea or black tea, 85-92 Celsius Degrees is good.
 To other kinds of tea, like puerh tea, dark tea, oolong tea and white tea, boiling water is recommended.

 Different pouring methods also affect the taste of tea, like pouring water from a certain point along the wall, or circling the wall, or from a higher/lower position or others.
-But please Just Do It or like photo below shows direct onto tea.
 We will talk these detailed things one by one in other posts.

-(edit: Even though, pour water from a certain point along with wall of Gaiwan (Yixing teapot is exceptional) and don’t make the tea leaves rolling like dancing under your water is recommended. )
+(edit: Pour water from a certain point along with wall of Gaiwan slowly with no rush (Yixing teapot is exceptional) and don’t make the tea leaves rolling like dancing under your water is recommended. )

 The water amount is better to cover all tea leaves/chunks.